naftalmambo/celestial-bodies-database/README.md

 # Celestial Bodies Database 🌌

-A relational database project tracking interstellar entities across a deep-space grid.
-This project fulfills the core backend data requirements for the **freeCodeCamp Relational Database Certification**.
+A PostgreSQL database project tracking interstellar entities for the **freeCodeCamp Relational Database Certification**.

 ### Design preview for the Celestial Bodies Database Certification Project.